-For example, if the project mentioned above contains 4 stress critical lines (you have to calculate critical lines from P&ID) per stress system on an average, then the total number of stress critical lines are 250×4=1000.
-So total piping man-hours estimated would be approximately 1000 x 12=12000.
+For instance, A piping project has four stress critical lines.
+Therefore, you must calculate critical lines from P&ID (Piping and Instrumentation Diagram) on average per stress system.
+The total number of stress critical lines is 2504=1000.
+So the total plumbing man-hours estimated would be 1000 x 12=1200

 How much cost is consumed by piping in a large plant?

 It is likely that it will amount to 20 percent or perhaps more of the whole cost of the plant, which includes the cost of the land and the buildings.
 But it is possible that it will total anything from ten percent to as much as two-thirds of the cost of the equipment.
 However, pipework is typically difficult to install and frequently comprises a lot of discrete components that are very low-cost.

 DB in piping